barrenechea/ESP-UniPwn/esp32-emulator/README.md

-# ESP32 UniTree Robot Emulator
+# ESP32 Unitree Robot Emulator

-A complete ESP32-based emulator that mimics UniTree robots (Go2, G1, H1, B2) for security research and testing purposes.
-This emulator implements the full BLE protocol used by UniTree robots, allowing you to test exploits and port scripts without needing physical hardware.
+A complete ESP32-based emulator that mimics Unitree robots (Go2, G1, H1, B2) for security research and testing purposes.
+This emulator implements the full BLE protocol used by Unitree robots, allowing you to test exploits and port scripts without needing physical hardware.

 ## Features